boopEvdakov/se-toolkit-hackathon/README.md

 #### Task 3 (approved by TA during the lab).
 Produce a plan including:
-- prioritized requirements;
+- prioritized features/functionality;
-- a clear breakdown of requirements into **two product versions.**
+- a clear breakdown of functionality into **two product versions.**

 About two product versions:
 - Version 1 is a functioning product that does one core thing well.
 Pick the feature most valuable to the end-user and relatively easy to implement.